 The 2nd Gordon Scout Group was established in 1934.
 Our two-level hall is set amongst natural bushland and is well equipped with kayaks, Canadian canoes, customised trailers, Scouting and outdoor adventure equipment including tents, ropes and camping gear.
 Boys and girls are welcome.
 The 2nd Gordon Scout Group is adjacent to the Rosedale Road Bridge and conveniently located within a short walk of Gordon East Public School. read more >>

 During 2018, 2nd Gordon Scout Group embarked upon comprehensive training for one of the most significant upgrades to the Scouting youth development program in decades.
 2nd Gordon was one of only five Scout groups in our region who piloted the New Youth Program (NYP), almost a year before its official national launch at the Scouts Australian Jamboree in January 2019.

 2nd Gordon Scout Group is proud to be one of a small number of groups in the state to have every unit section represented in a Scouter’s developmental pathway, including Joeys, Cubs, Scouts, Venturers, and Rovers, as well as a leader development pathway.

-The 2nd Gordon Scout Group has the following sections open to both boys and girls, and meets during school terms:
+The 2nd Gordon Scout Group has all scouting sections open to both males and females, and meets during school terms: